Margaret Fountaine: Diaries

 In the box that was unsealed alongside her butterfly collection were Fountaine's diaries.
 She had filled twelve large volumes of cloth-bound books with some 3,203 pages and more than a million words, displaying a blend of Victorian reserve and startling candour.
 The diaries were edited by the assistant editor of the Sunday Times W. F. Cater into two books, published under the titles Love among the Butterflies and Butterflies and Late Loves.

 Cater had produced an abridged 340 page version of her diaries, for the popular market.
 Fountaine's scientific work and career was reduced to her activities as a collector of butterflies.
 Cater compiled a selection of passages on romance and travel, while the work of collecting, breeding and mounting specimens got short shrift.
 The former senior curator of Natural History at the Norwich Castle Museum, Dr Tony Irwin had announced the existence of the diaries, and started to promote Fountaine's romantic life above her entomological contribution.
 He was of the opinion that her butterfly collection was "not outstanding" and said of her that "she was a girl in love" who "sought refuge in the pursuit of butterflies".
 A recent biography of Fountaine by Natascha Scott-Stokes draws a similar picture, condemning Fountaine as globetrotting "obscure lady amateur".

 During Fountaine's lifetime entomology was very fashionable among the affluent in Britain, and natural history societies were well attended.
 Naturalist publications were no longer produced only by elite scientists.
 A popular scientific publication was Emma Hutchinson's 1879 book "Entomology and Botany as Pursuits for Ladies", which encouraged women to study butterflies instead of just collecting them.
 Natural history was particularly popular among women in the Victorian era.
 Far from being eccentric, Fountaine's work as entomologist followed in the footsteps of Victorian amateur women scientists.
 A survey of The Entomologist's Record and Journal of Variation reveals that all editions, except the 1917 and the 1925 edition, have article contributions from women.
 However, Fountaine's membership of learned societies was pioneering.
 In 1910 the Royal Entomological Society only had six female fellows.

 Legacy and eponyms

 In 1971 A. H. B. Rydon named the butterfly genus Fountainea in Fountaine's honour.
-Kenneth J. Morton named the Odonata species Ischnura fountainei in Fountain's honour after she collected the type specimen of the species.
+Kenneth J. Morton named the Odonata species Ischnura fountainei in Fountaine's honour after she collected the type specimen of the species.

 Fountaine's illustrations of African flora and fauna were featured in the 2019 Natural History Museum exhibition, Expeditions and Endeavours.
 Her illustrations have also been featured in the Natural History Museum 2014 publication, Women Artists: Images of Nature by Andrea Hart.